orterforth/orterforth/README.txt

  xt ( -- )               Exits orterforth (and returns to the
                          shell, BASIC prompt or equivalent).
                          Used to exit the install process.

-THE INSTALLATION PROCESS

-First, installation code written in C reads and interprets Forth source code from the emulated disc drive, in the manner described in the Installation Manual.
-This compiles and builds up the complete Forth installation.

-The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.

-On historical platforms, when install is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive.
-(This is in a hex format to avoid issues with control characters used by the disc controller.)

-This is then used to create completed installation binaries.

-To save space, the original installation code is loaded into a memory location outside this area and does not form part of the final binary.

-(On modern platforms, this whole installation process takes place on startup every time the program is launched - the installation code and disc contents are part of the binary.)

-When installation is complete, or when the final binary is loaded, the user is placed at Forth's interactive prompt.

-The emulated disc drive is available to the user to load programs in the same way it was used for install.

 BACKGROUND